UU-Human-Evolution/1MB335/Lab4.md

 Return to the Genbank entry for the full mitochondrial genome of your species of interest.
 Locate the position information of the three genes.

 **Question 5.** Has your BLAST search identified the same start and end locations as listed in Genbank?
 If there are differences, can you speculate about their reason?
-Some gene poistions might start at a higher position and end at a lower one.
+Some genes might start at a higher position and end at a lower one.
 Any idea why?

 ---